-Grand Junction Domestic Violence Attorneys
+Grand Junction Domestic Violence Defense Attorneys

 Domestic violence has never been treated more seriously than it is today.
 If Colorado police suspect an act of violence took place, they will make an arrest and sort out the details later.
 While this can help some vulnerable victims, misunderstandings can lead to undeserved charges in other cases.

 According to Colorado Revised Statutes Title 18-6-801, domestic violence is defined as “an act or threatened act of violence upon a person with whom the actor is or has been involved in an intimate relationship.”
 This is a broad definition, and can include violence against property or an animal belonging to the victim, when the violence is used as an act of intimidation or revenge.
-An intimate relationship includes spouses, former spouses, anyone who is or was dating each other, and parents of the same child.

 Colorado legislation has a lot to say about domestic violence, describing it as cyclical in nature, and therefore the courts allow past evidence of abuse to be admitted as evidence in new cases to show a pattern of behavior.
 This means an arrest for domestic violence can be extremely detrimental, and leave a stain on your permanent record for years to come.